 Cheese Fondue is usually eaten with bread, although fondue à la provençale with tomatoes sometimes is eaten with potatoes.

-The typical bread that is used in France is the baguette, but you cat try different breads like pain de compagne or ciabatta.
+The typical bread that is used in France is the baguette, but you cat try different breads like pain de campagne or ciabatta.

 Ideally, try to buy it the day before so that it can have time to stale and become hard.
 Cut the bread into small cubes that you can pierce with your fork and dip into the cheese fondue.

-You can also include lightly boiled vegetables (so that they are still crunchy) such as broccoli or cauliflower to dip into the cheese.
+You can also include lightly boiled vegetables so that they are still crunchy such as broccoli or cauliflower to dip into the cheese.
+Basically, anything from a crudité platter will do.

 ☞ READ MORE: Easy Guide to the French Wines